as-pect/as-pect/README.md

 compatible functions are documented in the `init/as-pect.portable.d.ts` file and can be added to your project by using the `--portable` flag.
 Instead of using the types provided by `@types/jest`, use the portable ones provided by `as-pect`.
-This is the recommended way to setup testing.
+This is the recommended way to setup testing when trying to write portable tests.

 ```
 npm install --save-dev jest as-pect typescript assemblyscript/assemblyscript